Loknaath-sec/OS-Exp3-Linux-IPC-Pipes/README.md

-# Ex03-Linux IPC - Pipes
+# Ex03- Linux IPC - Pipes

 # AIM:
 To write a C program that illustrate communication between two process using unnamed and named pipes